-One of the many benefits of a community school is the convenience of walking to school.
-We strongly encourage children to walk to school everyday.
-If a parent drops children at school, please read the procedures carefully.
+We strongly encourage children to walk to school every day, if possible.
+If someone other than a parent picks up or drops off, please read the procedures carefully.
 It is recommended that you print out our rules and post them so that anyone picking up your child(ren) will be aware of them.